micro-nova/support_tunnel/README.md

 Some quick terms:
 * `device` is the remote thing you'd like access to
 * `admin` is the support user's context, both on their local laptop and the launched tunnel server.
-* `api` is the API.
+* `api` is the HTTP API that runs in the cloud.
 It's main purpose is to do bookkeeping and exchange bootstrapping data.

 ### Setup
 First, if this is a greenfield deployment, launch the cloud network and an instance of the API.
 See more detailed instructions in the `opentofu/README.md` documentation on how to accomplish this.
 If you're a Micro-Nova employee, you can skip this step.